 - PeerIndex – A tech-startup looking to understand and connect people on the social web.
-My role: Originally client liasion and campaign delivery now (Jan 2013 onwards), working with the data team on the PeerIndex API in a project manager/trainee product manager role.
+My role: Originally client liasion and project delivery, then, bringing an API platform product and developer programme to market and finally, helping to find product market-fit for a SaaS audience insights product.

 - Interviewing the Influencers – Podcast series of free form chats with interesting people I pay attention to and that others advocate.

 - Tribewanted – An eco-tourism project like no other, Tribewanted develops sustainable communities across the globe.
 My role: Project management for a strategy & web platform revamp.